 To the right, a Portuguese cork clad, Fisher Architecture designed base and backrest, ably constructed by Justin Lacey at Day Shift Furniture here in Pittsburgh, supports a picture rail and two Kjaerholm replica lounges by Modern Classics.
 The glass vessels are by Kathleen Mulcahy.

 On the left is our Tensegrity Table.
-The structural members of this unlikely, super-lightweight base are loaded in either pure compression or pure tension.
-The concept was invented by sculptor, Kenneth Snelson, and popularized by Buckminster Fuller in the early 1960’s.
+The structural members of this unlikely base are loaded in either pure compression or pure tension.
+The concept was invented by sculptor, Kenneth Snelson in the early 1960’s.
 The chairs are by Hans Wegner.
-This custom prototype was skillfully handcrafted for FISHER ARCHitecture by builder/designer, Marc Delissio, who is shown at work in slide four.
+This custom prototype was handcrafted for FISHER ARCHitecture by builder/designer, Marc Delissio, who is shown at work in the second slide.